Radioactivesaksham/neighbourhood_map/README.md

 ## Neighbourhood Map

  This is project project 2 of my Udacity FullStack Nanodegree Part 2.
-The main pupose of this project is to get hands on experience on:
+The main pupose of this project is to a get hands on experience on:
  <ul>
  <li>jQuery</li>
  <li>bootstrap.js</li>